aliazadeh/AZCalendar/README.md

 # AZPersianCalendar
-AZPersianCalendar is a Grate Tool for Converting Georgian Calendar to Persian Calendar and  Persian Calendar to Georgian it Supports also Arabic Calendar (Hijri)
+AZPersianCalendar is a Grate Calendar that Supports Georgian Calendar , Persian Calendar and Islamic Clanedar